iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 This is the English documentation - [🇩🇪 German version](../de/faq.md)

+## Is is possible to use the Shelly App to configure the devices?

+The documentation is based on the settings in the web interface of the devices.
+Some options may be missing in the app.
+Therefore, this option is not recommended!

 ## Can I use CoAP (CoIoT) and MQTT at the same time?

 No, but you can create a second instance of the Shelly adapter which is configured with MQTT (and the other one with CoAP/CoIoT).